clerisy47/Celestial-Odyssey/README.md

 ## Introduction

 The Celestial Odyssey project was developed with the aim of providing a thrilling and educational experience for those interested in exploring the planets of our solar system.
-This interactive application is a perfect blend of education and entertainment, making it an ideal tool for schools, science centers, and all space enthusiasts.
+This interactive application is a perfect blend of education and entertainment, making it an ideal tool for schools, space tour visualization, science centers, and all space enthusiasts.

 ## Key Features